SasView/sasview/src/sas/sasgui/perspectives/fitting/media/plugin.rst

 Clean Lint
 ^^^^^^^^^^

-**NB: For now we are not providing pylint with SasView; unless you have a SasView development environment available, you can ignore this section.**
+**NB: For now we are not providing pylint with SasView; so unless you have a SasView development environment available, you can ignore this section!**

 Run the lint check with::